 Turn off the power, gas, and water

 You can never be too safe, especially when leaving for an extended period of time.
-Even if you think you’ll be spending some weekends at your vacation home before winter, electricity should still be shut off, along with the main water supply and the gas.
+Even if you think you’ll be spending some weekends at your vacation home before winter, electricity should still be shut off until then, along with the main water supply and the gas.

 Cleaning out rooms and dusting every surface should be a no brainer, but double checking everything is never a bad idea.
 The kitchen especially should be given extra attention.
 You don’t want any unwanted critters welcoming you back when the cold weather disappears.